semanticarts/gist/README.md

 # gist upper enterprise ontology

+## Prerequisites

+You must have `java` installed for the serializer to work.
+See JRE Installation instructions [here](https://docs.oracle.com/javase/10/install/installation-jdk-and-jre-microsoft-windows-platforms.htm).

 ## To release (Windows)

 To generate a folder suitable for ZIP-ing up and releaseing Gist: